-4) Leverage on the power of TV advertising (yes it works in China and HK!), and complementing it with social media – YouTube and Facebook.
+Leverage on the power of TV advertising (yes it still works well in China and HK!), and complement it with social media – YouTube and Facebook.

 In Ocean Park’s case, the mainland Chinese visitor was paramount to its success.
 To tap on the huge base of up to 450 million Chinese visitors, it opened sales representative offices, conducted frequent sales trips and organised PR roadshows focused on the China market, 80% of whom hail from Southern China.

-6) Organise long-running thematic events and keep them for stretches of at least a month or longer.
+By now, everybody would have heard of Ocean Park’s legendary events.
 The most successful of these is the Halloween Bash in Ocean Park, which is specially targeted at the 15 to 30 year old.
-To set themselves apart, Tom challenges the team each year to have new haunted houses, new cast members, and new shows.

 Ocean Park’s Halloween is the single biggest Halloween event in the world! (source)

 Here’s last year’s commercial for your viewing pleasure, where they introduced a character called Lady Gwai Gwai (ghost) parodying Lady Gaga.

 Provide great value for your guests in return for their fee.
 If less than 85% of park rides/exhibits are unavailable to customers due to maintenance, Ocean Park will throw in additional events to increase customer value.

 Tom shared that he did not let anybody go when he joined Ocean Park as he valued their heritage and influence on the culture of the company.
 He also spent a lot of time with his Board members, pre-selling management ideas and seeking their inputs and buy-in.

 Ocean Park puts people in roles that best suit their abilities, provides training programmes covering language, service, and a wide range of skills, and ensures that food at the staff canteen is good while priced affordably just to break even.
-As an employer of choice, over 20% of its 6,000 employees stay for over 20 years.
+As an employer of choice, over 20% of its 6,000 employees stayed for over 20 years.

 So what does the future hold for Ocean Park?

-As part of their ambitious HK$5.58 billion redevelopment project – slated to complete in 2012 – Ocean Park wil have 80 rides/attractions, 3 new hotels, and 7 different worlds.
+As part of their ambitious HK$5.58 billion redevelopment project – slated to complete in 2012 – Ocean Park will have 80 rides/attractions, 3 new hotels, and 7 different worlds.

 Having seen, heard and read all about Ocean Park, I have every confidence that they will continue to grow and develop into a leading Asian brand that we can all be proud of in the global theme and amusement park business.

-Older readers may recall that I blogged about Ocean Park’s marketing strategy 4 years ago in 2007.
+Regular readers may recall that I blogged about Ocean Park’s marketing strategy 4 years ago in 2007.
 Tom’s take offered new lessons and perspectives that are useful to note.